jpisklak/Norm_Dist_Help/README.md

 # ```norm_help_func.R```

 ## Description
-A simple function to illustrate the distinction between percentiles, z-scores, and quantiles in a normal distribution.
+A simple R function to illustrate the distinction between percentiles, z-scores, and quantiles in a normal distribution.

 ## Example output